metomi/rose/sphinx/api/configuration/metadata.rst

    ${APP}/versions.py # i.e. the upgrade macros

 .. note::
-   A Rose suite info is likely to have no versions.
+   A :rose:conf:`rose-suite.info` is likely to have no versions.

 .. note::
-   In some cases, a number of different executables may share the same application configuration metadata in which case APP is given a name which covers all the uses.
+   In some cases, a number of different executables may share the same application configuration metadata in which case ``APP`` is given a name which covers all the uses.

 .. tip::